Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of

 To define a quenching timescale, one also needs to define the onset of quenching \citep[See][for a review of various definitions used in the literature]{Cortese2021}.
 If we assume the infall time $\tau_0$ as the onset of quenching, then the distribution of quenching timescales is approximately the same as the RPS timescale distribution in Fig.~\ref{fig:gas-nogas_jellyfish_tau_hists} (right panel, red histogram).
 Thus, the quenching timescales for the TNG50 jellyfish studied here and without cold gas at $z=0$ range from $\approx 1-7$~Gyr after infall.
-However, we note that many of these jellyfish undergo brief ($\lesssim 1$~Gyr) bursts of star-formation between infall and first pericentric passage (G{\"o}ller et al., in prep.).
+However, we note that many of these jellyfish undergo brief ($\lesssim 1$~Gyr) bursts of star-formation between infall and first pericentric passage \citep{Goeller2023}.
 While it may seem counter-intuitive for the onset of quenching -- in this case, infall -- to be directly before a burst of star-formation, this starburst coincides exactly with the time span that most jellyfish incur their peak gas loss due to RPS (Fig.~\ref{fig:fractionalRPSloss}).
-Thus the RPS and burst of star-formation may act together, perhaps even enhancing each other, to remove the cold gas from the jellyfish, eventually quenching them.
+Thus the RPS and burst of star-formation may act together and enhance each other to remove cold gas from jellyfish, eventually quenching them.
 This is consistent with the satellite post-starburst quenching scenario, where ram pressure induces a burst of star-formation before the satellite eventually quenches and has signature of a post-starburst galaxy \citet{Poggianti2017,Gullieuszik2017,Vulcani2020,Grishin2021,Werle2022}.